Session Expired

 to Judiciary (S)

-Bill Sponsors
+Bill Sponsors (showing 5 of 18)

-Name Role District
+Name Role

 Compliance Checklist

-Who: Businesses and organizations using facial recognition technology.
+Who: Businesses using facial recognition technology

-Penalty: Legal action for non-compliance.
+Penalty: Legal action for non-compliance

-Who: Entities utilizing biometric data.
+Who: Organizations utilizing biometric data

-Penalty: Legal action for misuse.
+Penalty: Legal action for non-compliance

 Full Legal Analysis